Self-esteem and Childhood Bullying. 4

 6. Seek professional help if you are concerned about your child’s mental health.
 A therapist can help your child to develop healthy coping mechanisms and to build confidence.

-How Can I Prevent childhood Bullying?
+How Can I Prevent Childhood Bullying?

 Second, raise awareness about bullying at school and teach other kids why it is wrong.
 Schools are the best medium to raise awareness about childhood bullying since our children spend most of their time at school.
-If all stakeholders address childhood bullying, our children would have an easier time at school.
+If all stakeholders addressed childhood bullying, our children would have an easier time at school.

 How does bullying affect boys and girls?